Native Plant Finder

 They are critically important to a healthy ecosystem, since most flowering plants require help from pollinators to produce food or seed.

 Yet their homes and food sources have disappeared and won’t return.
-Nearly 24 million acres of natural habitat had been converted to crop production between 2008 and 2011.
+Nearly 24 million acres of natural habitat had been converted to crop production between the years of 2008 and 2011.